conda-forge/conda-forge.github.io/src/maintainer/adding_pkgs.rst

 conda-forge.yml
 ................

 This file is used to configure how the feedstock is set up and built.
-Making any changes in this file usually requires `rerending the feedstock <https://conda-forge.org/docs/maintainer/updating_pkgs.html#dev-update-rerender>`__.
+Making any changes in this file usually requires `rerendering the feedstock <https://conda-forge.org/docs/maintainer/updating_pkgs.html#dev-update-rerender>`__.

 Maintainer role
 ---------------